How To Prove a Product Liability Claim

 First, you must show that a product injured you.
 If you had a close call with a defective product but weren’t actually harmed, you won’t have a successful claim.

-For example, say you’re using a new knife that was defectively manufactured so that the blade detaches from the handle when you apply pressure.
+For example, say you’re using a new knife that was defectively manufactured so that the blade detaches from the handle when used.
 You’re chopping vegetables, and the blade flies off, nearly injuring your foot.
 You’re able to move out of the way and not get injured.
 Even though the knife was defectively built and nearly injured you, you weren’t harmed and won’t have a good claim.

 Defectiveness

-Next, you must show that the product’s defect is what injured you, not some other reason such as user error.
+Next, you must show that the product’s defect is what injured you, not some other reason, such as user error.
 After all, many products can injure you if you handle them incorrectly.
 You must show that the reason the product harmed you was that it was defective.

 Causation